 Another important disadvantage of insufficient aeration is higher crop susceptibility to pathogens and root-rotting fungi, in particular.
 Correspondingly, aeration becomes an effective prevention technique, decreasing crop and tree disease risks.

 The aforementioned factors reveal different perspectives of soil aeration importance.
 Understanding its necessity and proper implementation time is easier with online farming tools.
-Request a demo and see what you can do with EOS Crop Monitoring in your fields.
+Request a demo and see what you can do with EOSDA Crop Monitoring in your fields.